wirrunna/CamillaDSP-Building-a-Config/README.md

 DSP to amplifier setup.
 My primary source is music streamed from my Squeezebox Server (LMS) to software players running JiveLite, TV sound comes in as analog.

 JiveLite runs on the same Raspberry Pi that runs the CamillaDSP software and feeds CamillaDSP a digital stereo stream.
-The RPi5 is mounted on the back of a 10.1" touch screen that provides touch control of JiveLite and a visual indicator of the volume level.
+The RPi5 is mounted on the back of a 10.1" touch screen that provides touch control of JiveLite and the CamillaDSP GUI provides a visual indicator of the volume level.
 The mounting of the RPi5 behind the screen meant no case was neede and aids the passive cooler.
+The RPi connects to the screen with an HDMI cable and a USB for the touch function.
+Once connected it just works.

 A Motu UltraLite Mk5 USB audio interface provides I/O and converts TV analog to digital and feeds CamillaDSP via USB for processing.
 JiveLite streams to CamillaDSP within the RPi5..
 The processed digital streams feed the Motu Ultralite via the USB and are converted to analog and balanced analog is fed to the amplifiers.
 The Motu has sockets for 1/4" TRS plugs (Tip Ring Screen) so I made sets of TRS to XLR cables although these are freely available commercially.